sillsdev/silnlp/README.md

 Install the clearml python package:
 `pip install clearml`

+### Create your Clear-ML credentials
+Login to [Clear-ML](https://app.clear.ml/login) use a Google account with your work email address.
+Click the user icon in the top right corner and choose Settings from the menu.

 Connect your computer to the server by creating credentials, then run the below and follow the setup instructions:
 `clearml-init`